freeCodeCamp/chinese/chinese/articles/the-complete-javascript-handbook.md

 Promises allow us to eliminate the famous “callback hell”, although they introduce a bit more complexity (which has been solved in ES2017 with `async`, a higher level construct).

-Promises have been used by JavaScript developers well before ES2015, with many different library implementations (for example, jQuery, q, deferred.js, vow…).
+Promises have been used by JavaScript developers well before ES2015, with many different library implementations (for example, jQuery, q, deferred.js, vow……).
 The standard created a common ground across the differences.

 By using promises, you can rewrite this code